danthemano/Find-the-Difference/README.md

 that was added to string s.

-I chose to try two different solutions, one by using a HashMap and one by using an array of 26 characters representing the letter of the alphabet.
+I chose to try two different solutions, one by using a HashMap and one by using an array of 26 characters representing the letters of the alphabet.

 The time and space complexity for both solutions are the same.